 Most often, palliative care for patients with a terminal illness is provided by an organization called hospice.
 Hospice specializes in all aspects of support and palliative care, including symptom control and other comfort care, individual and family counseling, support services, and spiritual guidance.

 Although you may associate palliative care with pain medications and sedation to control pain, there is much more to it.
 While controlling pain may be part of your palliative care, there are many other medical and caretaking issues that make it difficult to care for you when you have a terminal illness.
-These issues will often multiply and get worse over time.
+These issues will often multiply and get worse as conditions progress.

 Not all of these issues are easily relieved with medication and will require specific other actions on the part of your caretakers.

-- Even if you are not trying to cure your illness, palliative care can involve surgery, chemotherapy, or radiation therapy to treat severe symptoms or an immediate life-threatening situation, such as a tumor blocking your windpipe.
-It may require blood tests, X-rays, and other diagnostic tests to help find the source of these symptoms.
+- Even if you are not trying to cure your illness, palliative care can involve surgery, chemotherapy, or radiation therapy to treat severe symptoms or an immediate life-threatening situation.
+Circumstances may require blood tests, X-rays, and other diagnostic tests to help find the source of these symptoms.

 - If you are having difficulty swallowing you may need liquid medications and a liquid diet.